RobinSchmidt/RS-MET/ReadMe.md

 - Maybe make a section about ToolChain (with 2nd order headline) with some screenshots.
 They could be stored in a discussion thread in the GitHub repo in order to not bloat the repo itself.

+- In the "Repository Structure" explain the dependencies.
+I already do to some extent but only partially.
+Explain it more fully for ToolChain and the TestsRosicandRapt project.
+Maybe use a top-down approach.